PopovEvgeniy/easykms/readme.txt

 Product key

 Volume license is the best choice because it doesn't have problem with activation.
 Use volume license if possible.
-You need apply product key from volume license before do activation if you have ordinary license.
+You need to apply product key from volume license before do activation if you have ordinary license.
-You can see list of these keys here: https://docs.microsoft.com/en-us/windows-server/get-started/kmsclientkeys
+You can see these keys here: https://docs.microsoft.com/en-us/windows-server/get-started/kmsclientkeys

 Trouble guide